AlienKevin/SmartTextarea/README.md

 2. Press ctrl+y to redo

 Retain up to 100 versions in undo/redo history.
 Undo/redos are all in whole words as in many other word processors like Microsoft Word.

+## Credits
+This project's Find and Replace functionality is based on Jens Fischer's StackOverflow answer on ["Find and Replace for an Textarea"](https://stackoverflow.com/questions/7781099/find-and-replace-for-an-textarea/7781395#7781395).
+The Find & Replace, Replace All, and Case Sensitive icons are based on [Visual Studio Code](https://github.com/Microsoft/vscode)'s icons.

 ## License
 This project is licensed under the terms of the MIT license.